cbg-ethz/pybda/docs/source/usecase_clustering.rst

 .. literalinclude:: ../../pybda-usecase-clustering.config
   :caption: Contents of ``pybda-usecase-clustering.config`` file
-  :name: pybda-usecase-kmeans.config
+  :name: pybda-usecase-clustering.config

 In the config above we will do the following.

-* Use a factor analysis into a space with three dimensions on the features in ``data/feature_columns.tsv``,
+* Use a factor analysis into a space with two dimensions on the features in ``data/iris_feature_columns.tsv``,
-* do a clustering with $50, \dots, 200$ cluster centers on the three features we got from the factor analysis,
+* do a clustering with 2, 3 and 5 cluster centers on the two features we got from the factor analysis,
-* give the Spark driver $3G$ of memory and the executor $6G$ of memory.
+* give the Spark driver 3G of memory and the executor 1G of memory.

 Having the parameters set, we call PyBDA

 .. code-block:: bash

-  pybda clustering pybda-usecase-kmeans.config IP
+  pybda clustering pybda-usecase-clustering.config ``IP``

 The above command first executes the dimension reduction and then the clustering.
 After both ran, you should check the plots and statistics.